CyberSudo/Udemy-Enroller/README.md

 ---
 ## How to Use the Script
 You need to keep the (udemy-enroll.py) & (links.txt) in the same folder.
-The method is simply as follows: you will get link from one of the websites below then open all the links in one chrome window and use OneTap extension to join all the links toghther you can now copy all the links at once and paste it in the links.txt file and go up in the path bar click theier and write "cmd" and then press Enter, now we will use the tool
+The method is simply as follows: you will collect links from one of the websites below then open all the links in one chrome window and use (OneTap) extension to join all the links together in one tap, you can now copy all the links at once and paste it into the links.txt file and go up in the path bar click their and write "cmd" and then press Enter, now we will use the tool

 write in the cmd window